ustwo/ustwo.com-frontend/README.md

 ### Integration

 To keep setup simple and still be able to test Internet Explorer and mobile browsers running on real devices, we're running integrations tests using Sauce Labs with a Sauce Connect tunnel.
+This unfortunately means that if you want to be able to run these tests, you'll need to create an account and set up `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY` as environment variables.

 Also to minimise context switching, we're running our simple sanity testing suite using Mocha + Chai + Chai Promises + WD.js.